keboola/developers-docs/extend/custom-science/index.md

 * The UI cannot be modified by the developer

 For comparison with other customization options, see the [overview](/extend/) of KBC extensions.
-Note: Custom science are internally implemented as [Docker extensions](/extend/docker/), in which you are only required to provide the application logic, without having to maintain the docker images.
+Note: Under the hood, Custom Science are implemented as [Docker extensions](/extend/docker/).
+You are only required to provide the application logic without having to maintain the Docker images.

 ### How to Create a Custom Science Extension